ccs282/EU_ETS_Co_Benefits/README.md

 ## Accessing plots

-There are two kinds of plots in this repository: (1) rough plots saved after each run of `execute_analysis()` under [./plots](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots) and (2) polished plots in the design used in the Brief Report that are saved under [./plots/paper](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots/paper).
+There are two kinds of plots in this repository: (1) polished plots in the design used in the Brief Report that are saved under [./plots/paper](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots/paper) and (2) rough plots saved after each run of `execute_analysis()` in different sub-folders of [./plots](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots).

+### Plots of the Brief Report and SI Appendix

+The plots displayed in the Brief Report and mentioned in the SI Appendix are in [./plots/paper/](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots/paper) and [./plots/robustness_checks/](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots/robustness_checks), respectively.
+Please refer to the two documents for more details.
+They can be replicated by [./src/R/plots_paper.r](./src/R/plots_paper.r).

 ### Plots created after each run

 After each run, `execute_analysis()` creates multiple plots and saves them.
-The plots can be called through the following commands in [./master.r](https://github.com/ccs282/EU_ETS_Co_Benefits/blob/main/master.r): `plots$panelview` for a plot that shows the completeness of the panel data, `plots$att` (`plots$ct_tr`) for a plot similar to the bottom (top) panel of Figure 1 in the Brief Report.
+The plots can be called through the following commands after each run: `plots$panelview` for a plot that shows the completeness of the panel data, `plots$att` (`plots$ct_tr`) for a plot similar to the bottom (top) panel of Figure 1 in the Brief Report (commands are also in [./master.r](https://github.com/ccs282/EU_ETS_Co_Benefits/blob/main/master.r)).

-These plots are saved under [./plots](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots) in the folders named after the three pollutants and [./plots/misc](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots/misc) if `save_plots == TRUE`.
+These plots are saved under [./plots](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots) in folders named after the three pollutants and [./plots/misc](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots/misc) if `save_plots == TRUE`.
 The path to the plots is based on specification choices.
-For instance, the main specification plot for SO$_2$ is located under [./plots/so2/trse-ets_trco-eu25/dose-all_doco-eu25/em23/cov-std/1a2em2123_bio/1990_2005_2021_p_att.png](https://github.com/ccs282/EU_ETS_Co_Benefits/blob/main/plots/so2/trse-ets_trco-eu25/dose-all_doco-eu25/em23/cov-std/1a2em2123_bio/1990_2005_2021_p_att.png).
+For instance, the main specification plot for SO$_2$ would be located under [./plots/so2/trse-ets_trco-eu25/dose-all_doco-eu25/em23/cov-std/1a2em2123_bio/1990_2005_2021_p_att.png](https://github.com/ccs282/EU_ETS_Co_Benefits/blob/main/plots/so2/trse-ets_trco-eu25/dose-all_doco-eu25/em23/cov-std/1a2em2123_bio/1990_2005_2021_p_att.png).
 When the specification choice cannot be expressed as a file path, they are saved under [./plots/misc](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots/misc) in a folder named after a unique identifier for each run.

 To make locating plots convenient, users can call `misc_parameters$uuid` after each run to obtain the unique identifier.
 Searching the repository for this identifier will lead to the location under which the plots were saved.
 In the main results table ([see below](#accessing-results)), the unique identifier is also listed.

-### Plots of the Brief Report and SI Appendix

-The plots displayed in the Brief Report and mentioned in the SI Appendix are in [./plots/paper/](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots/paper) and [./plots/robustness_checks/](https://github.com/ccs282/EU_ETS_Co_Benefits/tree/main/plots/robustness_checks), respectively.
-Please refer to the two documents for more details.
-The plots of the Brief Report can be replicated in [./src/R/plots_paper.r](./src/R/plots_paper.r).

 ---